GovTechSG/seed-documentation/known-issues.md

     - If Defender is up-to-date and in the running state.
     - If your TechPass account has the required permissions to access the GCC 2.0 CMP or a particular SGTS service.

+> **Note**
+>- SEED does not support running other VPN clients together with Cloudflare WARP.
+>- We recommend not to turn on WARP and the VPN at the same time.

+2. Verify if you are running any VPN client concurrently with warp on and complete the following steps as needed:

-2. Make sure the VPN configuration does not route all traffic and DNS queries to the VPN server.
-We recommend not to turn on WARP and the VPN at the same time.
+    a.
+If yes, make sure the VPN configuration does not route all traffic and DNS queries to the VPN server.

+   b.
+If no, proceed to step 3.

-If you still have issues, [Generate diagnostic report](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/#/faqs/how-to-generate-and-upload-diagnostic-files-to-incident-support-request) and upload it to the [incident support request][raise-support-request].
+3. If you still have issues, [Generate diagnostic report](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/#/faqs/how-to-generate-and-upload-diagnostic-files-to-incident-support-request) and upload it to the [incident support request][raise-support-request].

 ## Issue 2